9 Cheapest Prop Firms in 2026

 now

 Challenge fees add up fast when you do not pass on the first try.
 A $200 evaluation that takes three attempts is a $600 lesson.
+The real cost of a prop firm challenge is the fee multiplied by how many attempts it takes to pass.
 That is why finding the cheapest prop firm matters, but only if the rules behind the fee give you a realistic shot at passing.

 The problem is that low cost and good value are not the same thing.
 A $25 challenge with a 3% trailing drawdown can burn through your account faster than a $100 one with a static drawdown and more room to trade.